SkyuForever/CRE-LLM/README.md

 ## Fine-tuning and Evaluation

 The following is an example of LLM fine-tuning and evaulate on FinRe and SanWen.
 We provide a variety of LLMs for CRE, such as [LLaMA-2](https://huggingface.co/meta-llama), [ChatGLM2](https://github.com/THUDM/ChatGLM2-6B) and [Baichuan2](https://github.com/baichuan-inc/Baichuan2).
-Their parameters are set as follows:

 | Model                                                    | Model size                  | Default module    | Template  |
 | -------------------------------------------------------- | --------------------------- | ----------------- | --------- |